GoogleCloudPlatform/terraform-google-enterprise-genai/helpers/foundation-deployer/README.md

 ### Prepare the deploy environment

 - Create a directory in the file system to host the Cloud Source repositories the will be created and a copy of the terraform example foundation.
-- Clone the `terraform-example-foundation` repository on this directory.
+- Clone the `terraform-google-enterprise-genai` repository on this directory.

     ```text
     deploy-directory/
-    └── terraform-example-foundation
+    └── terraform-google-enterprise-genai
     ```

 - Copy the file [global.tfvars.example](./global.tfvars.example) as `global.tfvars` to the same directory.